 - If you made $800 a week all year, your income before tax would be $44,800 — the highest your income would be.

 So we can guesstimate that your income would be in this range and use these figures to see approximately how much tax you will pay by using the Canada Revenue Agency's Canadian income tax rates for individuals.
 The federal tax rates for 2019 are:

 |15.00%||Up to $47,630|

 In your case, both the low and high estimates are still within the 15% tax bracket, so you want try to put aside at least $3,360 ($22,400 x 15%), and it would be better if you could put aside $6,720 ($44,800 x 15%) to cover your potential tax bill.

-Now it's not quite that simple, because this guesstimate does not take into account provincial taxes, which vary depending on what province you're in, or the fact that presumably you're going to have various business expenses and income deductions that will lower your net income.
-See Provincial/Territorial tax rates.
+Now it's not quite that simple, because this estimate does not take into account provincial and territorial tax rates, which vary depending on what province you're in, or the fact that presumably you're going to have various business expenses and income deductions that will lower your net income.

 Subsequent Tax Years

 After your first year in business (and your first tax return), you will be required to pay tax in quarterly installments.
 The CRA will send you notices every quarter indicating how much tax you need to pay based on the previous year's business income.